realA10001986/Time-Circuits-Display/README.md

 ![pwr_trigger1_2](img/fakepwr12.jpg)

-Note that the switch actually needs to be a switch with a maintained contact; the pins need to remain connected for as long as the device is fake-switched-on.
+Note that the switch needs to be a switch with a maintained contact; the pins need to remain connected for as long as the device is fake-switched-on.

 In order to use the Fake Power Switch, check **_Use fake power switch_** in the Config Portal.